PARSA-MHMDI/correlation/README.md

 Correlations are useful because they can indicate a predictive relationship that can be exploited in practice.
 For example, an electrical utility may produce less power on a mild day based on the correlation between electricity demand and weather.
 In this example, there is a causal relationship, because extreme weather causes people to use more electricity for heating or cooling.
 However, in general, the presence of a correlation is not sufficient to infer the presence of a causal relationship (i.e., correlation does not imply causation).

-Four Collation algorithm Pearson, spearman, Chatterjee, and MIC immplemented in **"Corelation.ipynb"**.
+Four Collation algorithm Pearson, spearman, Chatterjee, and MIC implemented in **"Corelation.ipynb"**.

 # Pearson correlation